Food allergy vs. food intolerance: What is the difference and can I prevent them?

 It isn’t recommended that you delay introducing a food beyond 6 months of age to try to prevent an allergy.
 This applies even to children who are considered at high risk of developing an allergy (who have a parent or sibling with an allergic condition).

-However, once you offer these foods to your child, it’s important to continue to offer them on a regular basis.
+Once you offer these foods to your child, it’s important to continue to offer them on a regular basis.

 If you have concerns, speak to your health care provider.